mozmeao/www-admin/content/home/card_7.en-US.md

 tag_label: "Test Pilot"
 aspect_ratio: "16-9"
 highres_image: true
+desc: "Sharing links via email just got easier.
+Email Tabs makes it a snap to share URLs, titles and descriptions with friends in a handy list."
 ---
-Sharing links via email just got easier.
-Email Tabs makes it a snap to share URLs, titles and descriptions with friends in a handy list.